 Bigger companies have more policy and procedural structure - marketing wants to “own” social medi and may not want field sales to be Tweeting about customer wins in the field, new product launches, channel training opportunities, etc.

 2) Regardless of the size of company, if using Social Media Marketing for business you may want to adopt multiple accounts that may focus on different goals and objectives.
-Your exec staff may want to “engage” with Customers, Suppliers and Channel Accounts, while sales may want to Blog or Tweet about “wins” in the marketplace that reflect broader marketing objectives and customer service wants to monitor and respond to customer driven issues.
+The business owner may want to “engage” with Customers, Suppliers and Channel Accounts, while sales may want to Blog or Tweet about “wins” in the marketplace that reflect broader marketing objectives.

 Depending on the platform, individuals who are engaging in social media marketing may want to identify who they are, enabling each person to establish a focused “account personality” and engagement with some subset of the broad social community.

-As an example, Zappos has done a wonderful job of creating multiple “personalities” by creating individual Social Media Accounts for Sales, Customer Service, Help Desk and all have somewhat of a dynamic “flavor” which dovetails with their CEOs personality,
+As an example, Zappos has done a wonderful job of creating multiple “personalities” by creating individual Social Media Accounts for Sales, Customer Service, Help Desk, etc.

 3) Many of the horror stories you are reading about come into play for anyone on Social Media (regardless of company size) when personal and professional content is commingled indiscriminately.

-There’s a fine line between adding some “personality” to a Social Media Marketing campaign versus crossing over into too personal; i.e. “uploading selfies via the office hot tub party” to Twitter or Instagram is not always a great idea.
-Save it for a personal Facebook profile if you must.
+There’s a fine line between adding some “personality” to a Social Media Marketing campaign versus crossing over into too personal; i.e. “uploading racy pictures or videos of the office hot tub party” to Twitter, Flicrk or YouTube is not a good idea.

 4) For many companies it may be necessary to require individuals to have Personal and Professional accounts for multiple Social Media Platforms, ensuring personal anecdotes don’t get co-mingled with corporate or business communications.